appaquet/exomind/clients/ios/README.md

 * Open the project in XCode / AppCode
 * Generate a node configuration and copy it to the app:

-  `exo config standalone path/to/ios/node/node.yaml --exclude-app-schemas yaml`
+  `exo -d ./config print --exclude-app-schemas`

 ## Known issues
 * App gets terminated due to signal 13 when resuming from background.